3 minute read

 Once the boundaries are clear enough to survive change, the remaining problem is organizational.

-Who plans, who executes, who checks, and where should judgment stay human?
-That is the last step in the argument, because modularity only matters if it can be turned into a real operating model.
+Who plans, who executes, who checks, and where judgment stays human determines whether modularity becomes a real operating model.

 👉 Part 7: Designing agentic systems for engineering organizations